osuosl/timesync-frontend-flask/docs/source/devvin.rst

 '''''

 Flask apps are split into *views*.
 Each view handles a specific URL endpoint.
+Each view is separated into its own file inside the :code:`app/views/` directory.

-For example, the `login` view handles the `/login` endpoint and it supports the `GET` and `POST` methods.
-If `GET` request is sent to the endpoint, the `login` view renders a template containing an HTML form with username and password fields for the user to enter their credentials.
+For example, the :code:`login()` view handles the :code:`/login` endpoint and it supports the :code:`GET` and :code:`POST` methods.
+If :code:`GET` request is sent to the endpoint, the :code:`login` view renders a template containing an HTML form with username and password fields for the user to enter their credentials.

-When the user submits the form. a `POST` request is sent to the `/login` endpoint containing the user's login credentials.
-The `login` view then handles the `POST` request by taking the login credentials and sending them to TimeSync.
-After that, the `login` view might redirect the user to the index page (The `/` endpoint).
+When the user submits the form. a :code:`POST` request is sent to the :code:`/login` endpoint containing the user's login credentials.
+The :code:`login` view then handles the :code:`POST` request by taking the login credentials and sending them to TimeSync.
+After that, the :code:`login` view might redirect the user to the index page (The :code:`/` endpoint).

 Each view corresponds to a different TimeSync action (Adding/Updating/Viewing/Deleting times/projects/activities/users).
 However,